 Board and Staff Bios

-Mark Bennett, Esq. - Board Member
+Mark Bennett, Esq. - President, Board Member

 Mark, an attorney working for the New York State court system, came to STAGES through his son, Brendon, who has been in a number of STAGES camps and shows, and whose younger sister, Carol, is and will be following in his footsteps.
 Although his singing and acting days are far in the past, Mark brings to the STAGES Board not-for-profit organization experience from his time as a member of the Board of Trustees and Executive Committee of the Monroe County Bar Association, where he also chaired several committees, and as a Steering Committee member of the former rule-of-law partnership between Rochester and its Russian sister city, Novgorod.
 A native of the Thousand Islands and alumnus of St. Lawrence and Georgetown Universities, Mark lives in Brighton with his wife, Barbara Lowe, and his two children.
 He is proud to be associated with STAGES, a wonderful community resource where theater and students flourish in tandem!